calnix/Yieldcurity/submission_process.md

  - [ ] Approver

 > Mention whom signed off on this PR and provide verification evidence (screenshot, etc)

-> Alternatively, reviewer can edit this and sign-off directly.

 [^1]: https://github.com/runtimeverification/verified-smart-contracts/wiki/List-of-Security-Vulnerabilities